About David Trounce

 The app’s Premium plan is $10.99 per member per month (annual plan) and $13.49 per member per month (monthly plan).
 If you want to opt for the Business plan, get ready to pay $24.99 per member per month (annually) and $30.49 per member per month (monthly).
 The Enterprise plan is custom-made and you will need to get in touch with Asana’s sales team to discuss your needs and pricing.

-It may look like you are paying more for Asana than Trello.
+Summing it up: It may look like you are paying more for Asana than Trello.
 However, you are getting more features with Asana’s free plan.
-Indeed, both tools offer good functionality for free and paid versions are reasonably priced.
+Indeed, both tools offer good functionality for free, and paid versions are reasonably priced.

 Both Trello and Asana come with standard collaboration functionality like descriptions, assignees, due dates, tags, comments, and attachments.
 With Trello, you get to collaborate with an unlimited number of users — even when using a free plan.
 Trello also lets you upload up to 250MB file attachments (with an upgrade).